Row Level Security in Serverless PostgreSQL for HIPAA Compliance

 Is All That Really Necessary?

-Setting session variables at the start of each connection makes sure that user-specific context, based the current user's ID and role, is explicitly defined.
+Setting session variables at the start of each connection makes sure that user-specific context is explicitly defined.
 This context is critical for enforcing RLS policies, which depend on session variables to determine which rows a user can access.
-Without session variables, the database would lack the necessary context to apply access controls, potentially leading to unauthorized data exposure or errors.
+Without session variables, we're missing the necessary context to apply our shiny new polices and access controls.

 Conclusion

-Row Level Security in PostgreSQL isn’t just a neat trick—it’s a practical, scalable way to remain HIPAA-compliant without losing your mind (or your patients' data).
-In a serverless world, it’s even more important to simplfy access logic, to prevent unforseen challenges from becoming critical failures.
+Row Level Security in PostgreSQL isn't just a neat trick—it's a practical, scalable way to remain HIPAA-compliant without losing your mind (or your patients' data).
+In a serverless world, it's even more important to simplify access logic, to prevent unforeseen challenges from becoming critical failures.

 With some thoughtful RLS policies, we can let PostgreSQL do the heavy lifting, while we sit back and admire what we accomplished.
 And if someone asks why you’re so calm about HIPAA audits, just wink and say, “It’s all in the rows, my friend.”